What Can You Do With a Biology Degree

 - Vertebrate biology

-Keep in mind that there are a number of different specialties biology students can focus on.
+Keep in mind that there are several different specialties a biology student can focus on.
 Whether you study molecular biology, marine biology, or conservation biology, your coursework will be dependent on what kind of field you choose to study.
 Your coursework will also include math and other science courses (chemistry, physics, etc.).

 So you've taken a course or two in biology, and maybe you've done some research.
 You already know you enjoy the subject.
-But you're wondering, What can you do with a biology degree?
+But you're wondering, What can you do with a biology degree or what jobs can you get with a biology degree?
 But the real question is, "What can't you do?"

 Careers with a biology degree